ibm-cloud-docs/Cloudant/offerings/connecting.md

 You can leverage the curl command line utility to access the {{site.data.keyword.cloudant_short_notm}} HTTPS API.

-If you use {{site.data.keyword.cloudant_short_notm}} legacy authentication, see the [API reference overview](/docs/services/Cloudant?topic=cloudant-api-reference-overview#api-reference-overview) for details on supplying a user name and password to access the {{site.data.keyword.cloudant_short_notm}} API with curl as shown in the API reference examples.
+For more information about {{site.data.keyword.cloudant_short_notm}} legacy authentication, see the [API reference overview](/docs/services/Cloudant?topic=cloudant-api-reference-overview#api-reference-overview).
+In the API reference examples, you will find details on supplying a username and password to access the {{site.data.keyword.cloudant_short_notm}} API with curl.

 If you use {{site.data.keyword.cloud_notm}} IAM authentication, you must first get an {{site.data.keyword.cloud_notm}} IAM token by using an API key.
 Then, you pass the IAM token to the {{site.data.keyword.cloudant_short_notm}} instance to authenticate.
 For more information, see [Passing an
 {{site.data.keyword.cloud_notm}} IAM token to authenticate with a service's API](https://cloud.ibm.com/docs/services/iam?topic=iam-iamapikeysforservices#token_auth){: new_window}{: external} tutorial.

-You cannot use an IAM API key directly to authenticate against {{site.data.keyword.cloudant_short_notm}}.
+You can't use an IAM API key directly to authenticate against {{site.data.keyword.cloudant_short_notm}}.
 {: note}

 ### Client libraries
 {: #client-libraries-overview}

-{{site.data.keyword.cloudant_short_notm}} has official client libraries for Java, Node.js, Python, Swift, and Mobile.
+{{site.data.keyword.cloudant_short_notm}} has official client libraries for Java&trade;, Node.js, Python, Swift, and Mobile.
 For more information, see the [client libraries documentation](/docs/services/Cloudant?topic=cloudant-client-libraries#client-libraries) to access the libraries, and see examples for connecting to an {{site.data.keyword.cloudant_short_notm}}
 instance from each.